Want to conduct a content audit but don’t know where to begin?

 You might be performing a content audit with the view of improving your SEO (search engine optimization), for example.
 Alternatively, you might go into your content audit aiming to improve your conversion rate.

-Not sure which goal to focus on?
+Not sure which goal to focus on for your inbound strategy?
 Use your metrics to inform you.
 Does your content get lots of clicks, but few conversions?
 Or is there content that converts well, but gets hardly any traffic?

 Depending on your metrics, the actions you'll take to improve your content will differ.